fourteatoo/clj-blink/README.md

 A Clojure library to use the Blink Camera REST API.

-The library interact with the REST API of the cloud service.
+The library interacts with the REST API of the cloud service.
 Those servers do the actual talking with your Blink devices.
 That is, you need an internet connection.

 The protocol is not officially disclosed but has been reverse engineered by Matt Weinecke.
 See